 Be sure to clean it often enough.
 I recommend doing it once every month while cleaning your bathroom.
 That way it’ll just become part of the ritual instead of being a separate hassle.

-Also think of installing a water softener in your house to prevent calcium deposit buildup.
-High mineral in your water can cause many skin problems like rashes and allergies.
-And it can also result in hair loss.
+Also, think of installing a water softener in your house to prevent calcium deposit buildup.
+High minerals in your water can cause many skin problems like rashes and allergies.
+It can also result in hair loss.

 It’s a tough job maintaining your house and your bathroom and keeping it squeaky clean.
 And with that, I hope this guide helped you to make your bathroom cleaner and more pleasing.